OA-PASS/bagend/examples/index.md

 You can see that a `Person` encapulates expected attributes like name, email etc, but it also accommodates their affiliation (an [`Organization`][model-org]).
 If you have a second `Person` in the resource model that shares the same affiliation, you don't need to repeat the affiliation; you can reference it by its `@identifier`.

+> JSON processors will need to be prepared to handle objects or object references.
+The `affiliation` of the `custodial-contact` below refers to the `Organization` object defined above in the `submitter`.

 {% highlight json %}
 {% raw %}
   "custodial-contact": {